chadrwalters/consolidate-bear-markdown/docs/prd.md

 A primary use case is processing files directly from cloud storage locations like iCloud Drive or Google Drive, making it seamless to work with Bear.app exports stored in the cloud.

 The tool integrates with OpenAI's GPT-4o model by default for enhanced image processing, providing rich descriptions and text extraction from visual content.
 This enables better accessibility and searchability of image content within the consolidated markdown files.
+For users who don't need GPT-4o analysis, a --no_image flag is available to skip this step and use simple placeholders instead.

 The tool implements smart regeneration, only processing files that have changed since the last run, with an option to force regeneration when needed.